 You can then either hit Another or OK to start the time that you can change in the settings.
 (I have mine set to four minutes.)
-Once time is up, Step Two will appear with instructions on what to add next, like a character who finds a key.
+Once the time is up, Step 2 will appear with instructions on what to add next, like a character who finds a key.

 You then write, write, write until Step 3 throws everything for a loop.

 Aren’t loops fun?
 So is this app.
 Definitely worth the $2.99 for me!

 My current favorite is one I picked up from the Barnes & Noble clearance rack for $4.00, Complete The Story.
 Each of the 300 some lined pages (I’m guessing here) starts with a fictional prompt such as:

 At first, we thought the black liquid was oil, that we’d struck it rich and that we’d be able to retire and live in leisure.
 We actually started writing down all the ways we’d spend the money.
 Our first choice was…

 Then you fill in the rest with whatever your mind can conjure.
 In my case, it ended with murder.
 Bwahahaha.

 4.)
 What’s up on Wattpad?